-- Google the name of the coin plus the word “scam”.
-Are their reports of fraud?
+- Google the name of the coin plus the word “scam.”
+Are there reports of fraud?
 If so, steer clear.

-- Is the asset available on established, regulated exchanges?
+- Is the asset available on established and regulated exchanges, or only small shady exchanges with low volume?
 If so, it’s probably a safer bet than other assets and probably a better option for crypto trading beginners.

-- Is the coin’s GitHub updated regularly?
+- Is the coin’s GitHub open source and updated regularly?
 There should be active development.

-- Are the team available to answer questions?
-A team which is unwilling to communicate with their community is usually a red flag and beginner traders should watch out.
+- Is the team available to answer questions?
+An organization which is unwilling to communicate with its community is usually a red flag, and beginner traders should watch out.

-Of course, one way of steering clear from these predators is for investors to totally opt out of the ICO niche and stick to trading in more popular cryptocurrencies.
+Of course, one way of steering clear from these predators is for investors to opt-out of the ICO niche and stick to trading in more popular cryptocurrencies.

-While their prices may still be volatile at times, you can be more assured that these tried-and-tested coins like BTC won’t close up shop soon and Bitcoin traders will always be safer, relatively, than those investing in small-cap coins.
+While their prices may still be volatile at times, you can be more assured that the tried-and-tested, large market capitalization coins such as BTC won’t close up shop soon.
+Bitcoin traders will always be safer, relatively, than those investing in small-cap coins.

-But for those who want to brave the ICO waters and take advantage of potentially undervalued new tokens, researching these coins is still a must before deciding whether they are good investment opportunities.
-Always remember to read whitepapers thoroughly, you can usually find them in pdf format available for download.
+But for those who want to brave the ICO waters and take advantage of potentially undervalued new tokens, research is still a must.
+Always do this before deciding whether a coin is a good investment opportunity.
+Remember to read whitepapers thoroughly, you can usually find them in PDF format available for download.

 3. Short Term Crypto Trading?
 Give Social Trading a Try

-Users can even pair their portfolio to that of a professional investor, and the site automatically does the investing for them by mimicking the moves of the pro.
+Users can even pair their portfolio to that of a professional investor, and the site automatically does the investing for them by mimicking the moves of the professional.

 4. Trade Cryptocurrency With a Trading-only Email